nisaacson/userific/README.md

 ```

 ## Change Password
 To change the password for a user follow the code below.
-Note that you must pass both `password` and `newPassword`
+Note that you must pass both `currentPassword` and `newPassword`

 ```javascript
 var inspect = require('eyespect').inspector()